 At the conclusion of your tour and interview or soon after, we’ll invite you to enroll or let you know if we are unable to extend an offer.
 If you decide to enroll, our Admissions Clerk will work with your family to schedule a registration meeting, where you will sign the contract and make an initial deposit towards tuition.

-We’ll send you the forms to be filled out before the meeting to expedite the process.
+We’ll send you the necessary forms to be filled out in advance of the meeting to expedite the process.
 Custodial parents and all enrolling students from your family should attend the registration meeting, which usually takes no more than an hour.

-We understand that transitioning to self-directed learning in a participatory democracy is a transformational step on one’s educational path and we do not take this decision lightly.
-That is why we have a four-week Practice Period in place for all newly enrolled students and their families.
-This is a time to get to know the model first-hand and make sure it is a good fit for the student, their family, and the school.
-On an agreed upon date, the student will begin as a full voting member, with the rights and responsibilities of a Nashville Sudbury School Meeting member.
+We understand that transitioning to self-directed learning in a participatory democracy is a transformational step on one’s educational path.
+The Practice Period is a time for students and families to get to know the model first-hand and ensure that it is a good fit for all parties involved.
+On an agreed upon date, the student will attend school during a 4-week period as a full voting member, with all of the rights and responsibilities that come with the community.

-During the Practice Period, if you or the school find that the school isn’t the right fit, you or the school can end the enrollment with no financial penalty.
-At the end of the Practice Period, if you or the school are not sure yet about whether this is truly the best fit, we can extend the Practice Period for another two weeks and schedule another check-in meeting at the end of the extra time.
+During the Practice Period, if you or the school find that this isn’t the right fit, you or the school can end the enrollment with no financial penalty.
+At the end of the Practice Period, if you or the school are not sure yet about whether this is truly the best fit, the Practice Period can be extended for an additional two weeks, with a final check-in meeting at the end.
 We want to be sure the school will meet your high expectations!
 If you are ready to enroll after the Practice Period ends, you will commit a year-long contract.

 Nashville Sudbury School, a part of Two Springs Fellowship, a nonprofit 501(c)3 organization, is open to students ages 4-18 and welcomes students of every race, creed, and culture as well as families of every composition.